BIDMCDigitalPsychiatry/LAMP-platform/docs/05-start_here/06-activities/05-create_activities.md

 1. Log in to the dashboard and navigate to the Activities tab.
 2. Click the `[+ Add]` button at the top right of the list to begin.
 If you would like to edit an existing activity, simply tap on its row in the list instead.
-3. Select a cognitive test to add an activity that will show up in the Manage tab.
+3. Select an activity like the DBT Diary Card or a cognitive test like Jewels for the Assess tab.
-4. Select "tips" to create tip or resource for a patient to show up in the Learn tab.
+4. Select an activity like Mindfulness for the Manage tab.
 5. If you would like to create a group of activities, click Activity Group.

 ![](assets/activity_menu.jpg)